An Interview with the Persecuted Chinese Artist Ai Weiwei

 What are the monitoring levels like now?

-There are no people following me any more.
-There is no harsh 100 metres [behind me] following, or people in restaurants sat on the next table to me, or waiting in the park behind bushes taking photos.
-Of course, [they’re still] monitoring my phone and my email – that’s normal.
+There are no people following me anymore.
+There is no harsh 100 meters [behind me] following, or people in restaurants seated at the next table to me, or waiting in the park behind bushes taking photos.
+Of course, [they’re still] monitoring my phone and my email—that’s normal.
 Every digital signal is monitored.
 I welcome them to do that.

 Why?